ArielCorte/arielcorte-amiibo/README.md

 ## Approach

 I used the `Redux Toolkit` official package to implement `Redux` logic in a standard and minimized way.
+I took inspiration from Nintendo's website for the products and the cart.

 ## Status